‘Yuri On Ice’ Season 2 Release Date Set For October? Yuri And Viktor Will Compete For The Gold

 Relationships-wise, fans will surely love to witness Yuri and Viktor’s wedding.
 Viewers have tirelessly followed the story of how they wound up together, so it’s only natural to want to see it through the end.
 Now that they will be skating together, what kind of problems will arise between them?

-The other characters have a lot of story to tell as well.
+The other characters have a lot of stories to tell as well.
 Yuri Plisetsky, the one who bagged the gold medal, is a great character that we would still love to see next season.
 Although he won by a fraction of a point, he still bested the protagonist.
 So technically, Yuri still has to beat Yurio.

 Get Your Yuri On Ice Fix On April 29

 Meanwhile, a Yuri!!!
 On Stage Event is happening on April 29.
-Crunchyroll reports that a visual for the event has been recently released featuring the Yuri on Ice cast in formal wear at Chiba’s Maihama Ampitheater.
+Crunchyroll reports that a visual for the event has been recently released featuring the Yuri on Ice cast in formal wear at Chiba’s Maihama Amphitheater.

 ✨本日は解禁事項が盛り沢山✨